jagprog5/choose/readme.md

 # Delimiters

-Instead of a newline character, a sequence or regular expression can delimit the input.
+Instead of a newline character, a literal sequence or regular expression can delimit the input.

 <table>
 <tr>